61l65x/striimu-archived/README.md

 <img src="docker.webp" alt="Docker" width="325" align="right">

-## Fast Setup for Running in Local Network with HTTP

 ### Overview

 **Important**: Configure a VPN before proceeding.
 Check my other project for configuring your own!